wearebraid/vueformulate.com/docs/changelog/README.md

 # Changelog

+## v2.3.6 - June 4, 2020

+- Fixes a bug that caused `formValues` in custom validation messages to be corrupted.

 ## v2.3.5 - June 4, 2020

 - Adds automatic dependency tracking to validation rules that access other form values.